UMass-Rescue/image-similarity/README.md

 **Week of 3/5/20 - 3/12/20 : 6**

+*PASS WEEK*

 **Week of 3/12/20 - 3/19/20 : 7**

+*SPRING BREAK*

 **Week of 3/19/20 - 3/26/20 : 8**

+- Implemented dynamic batching to generate embeddings.
+- Implemented logic to store the image embeddings in MySQL database as well to retireve the top K similar images from the database to answer the search query.
+- Ran the forward pass to generate embeddings of 36.5K images obtained from Places dataset, and stored in a MySQL database.

 **Week of 3/26/20 - 4/2/20 : 9**